ACCESS-NRI/MED-live-diagnostics/docs/index.rst

 #.
 You should now have an ARE ``JupyterLab`` instance running using the `ACCESS-NRI MED Conda environment <https://github.com/ACCESS-NRI/MED-condaenv>`_.

 #.
-Open the 'Getting started' tutorial found `here <https://med-live-diagnostics.readthedocs.io/en/latest/notebooks/getting_started_tutorial.html>`_.
+Follow the 'Getting started' tutorial found `here <https://med-live-diagnostics.readthedocs.io/en/latest/notebooks/getting_started_tutorial.html>`_ to begin your first Model Live Diagnostics session.

 Installing the package directly
 ^^^^^^^^^^^^^